devilx14/Distroy-Bot/README.md

 >                        ❗YOU ARE FOREWARNED❗
 > Your Telegram account may get banned.
-> Catuserbot or we are not responsible for your account.
+> Dostroy√bot or we are not responsible for your account.
 > This bot is intended for the purpose of having fun with some fun commands and group management with some helpfull commands.

 > If  you ended up spamming groups, getting reported left and right, and you ended up in being fight with Telegram and at the end Telegram Team deleted your account.
 DON'T BLAME US.